CREEK KINDY

 In the Beginning...

-As educators, we reflected and wondered how could we connect the children with the creek more?
-We couldn't access it through the back gate.
-There had to be another way...then we found our Creek Kindy sites.
-Grass, shade, trees to climb, wildflowers and a little 'waterfall'.
-It was all our dreams come true.
+As educators, we began wondering how we could help the children feel even more connected to the creek.
+We couldn’t access it through the back gate, but we knew there had to be another way.
+And then we found our Creek Kindy sites - open grass, cool shade, trees perfect for climbing, wildflowers scattered everywhere, and even a little waterfall.
+It felt like all our hopes gathered in one place.

 “Nature pedagogy is the practice of teaching and learning with and in nature.
 It encompasses the importance of culture, community and the sustainability of our natural world.
 It fosters children’s holistic development and wellbeing through play and hands on authentic and meaningful experiences.
 The approach fosters a sense of wonder, exploration and discovery through inquiry-based learning that is child led”. - Nature Play QLD